neilime/zf2-assets-bundle/README.md

 	);
 	```

-	For each of assets type you can set files or directories.
+	For each of assets you can set files or directories.
 All of these are relative to asset path by default, but you can set absolute path or use "@zfAssetPath" and "@zfRootPath" constants.
 	If you set directory all files that matching asset type are included.
 	You can set an includes order you can do this :